mgoellnitz/trackdown/README.md

 # Command Line Tools

-In addition to the init and integration tools the following commands are available
+In addition to the init and integration tools, the following commands are
+available:

 ## Roadmap

-The command
+Provided that the issues in the issue collection file are marked with version labels like suggested, the command

 ```
   trackdown.sh roadmap
 ```

-prints out a complete roadmap of the project if you entered "target version"s for you issues sorted by "target versions" in [Markdown][markdown] format.
+prints out a complete roadmap of the project sorted by "target versions" in [Markdown][markdown] format.

 The term "target version" could also be read as "release" or "sprint" or anything which describes your development process best.

 ## List

-The command `ls` is used to show all issues from a given "target version" like in
+The command `ls` is used to show all issues marked for a given "target version" like in

 ```
   trackdown.sh ls 1.1